5up3rc/esdp/use_abuse_cases/000usecase.md

 =====
 This use case is the big picture use case.
 A person, using their device, accesses (over the internet) some cloud resources.
-The overall objective is to add eSDP as security controls not this architecture.
+The overall objective is to add eSDP as security controls to this architecture.

 ![big picture no captions](esdp_01.jpg?raw=true "Big Picture")